 In 1992, upon receiving my Juris Doctor degree from the University of Minnesota, I determined to devote my legal practice solely to immigration.
 In a way, the choice was made for me: as the son of a Hungarian refugee, I felt compelled to work so that the refugees and immigrants of today are welcomed as my father was, over four decades ago.

 That advocacy for immigrants does not end when I leave this office.
 For 10 years I held the position of Coordinator of the Dallas Section of the American Immigration Lawyers Association (AILA).
 For six I served on a adjudicatory panel of the State Bar of Texas Chief Disciplinary Counsel.
 I have chaired the Advisory Board of the Dallas Office of International Rescue Committee and the boards of directors of the Center for Survivors of Torture and Proyecto Adelante.

-Just as dear to me is the less formal recognition offered me by the former Dallas District Director of the Immigration and Naturalization Service, Arthur E. Strapp.
+Just as dear to me as any of these awards is the less formal recognition offered me by the former Dallas District Director of the Immigration and Naturalization Service, Arthur E. Strapp.
 In a letter now displayed in my office corridor, the late District Director addressed me as “an extraordinary advocate for the downtrodden” and bequeathed me the collection of Immigration and Naturalization Decisions he had inherited from his father.